brunobg/webdevbook/docs/frontend/deployment.md

 ## Setup

 Uglifying makes your code more difficult to alter, smaller and sometimes even faster.
-The [terser plugin](https://github.com/webpack-contrib/terser-webpack-plugin) is part of the build system.
+The [terser plugin](https://github.com/webpack-contrib/terser-webpack-plugin) is already part of the build system.

-There are a number of things to configure in your first build, such as the [app name, launch screen and icons](https://docs.nativescript.org/tooling/publishing/publishing-android-apps).
+There are a number of things to configure before your first build for native environments, such as the [app name, launch screen and icons](https://docs.nativescript.org/tooling/publishing/publishing-android-apps).
 Nativescript provides documentation to do all of this.

 ## Building

 ### Web build

 We need to build the application.
+Remember to set your `.env.local` and `.env.production.*` files with the correct data for your production environment.

 ```shell
 $ yarn version --patch  # you can use this command to bump version
 $ yarn build:web # build it
 ```

 The result will be in the `dist` dir.
 Deployment varies wildly according to your hosting and server, but you essentially need to copy the `dist` dir to the public directory of your webserver.
+There's [a guide at the vue-cli docs](https://cli.vuejs.org/guide/deployment.html) about deployment in several platforms.

 ### Remote native builds with CI